Partner Terms of Engagement

-14.1 The Contractor acknowledges that in the course of the Engagement he will have access to Confidential Information.
-The Contractor has therefore agreed to accept the restrictions in this clause 14.
+12.1 The Supplier acknowledges that in the course of the Engagement the Supplier will have access to Confidential Information.
+The Supplier has therefore agreed to accept the restrictions in this Clause 12.

-14.2 The Contractor shall not (except in the proper course of his duties), either during the Engagement or at any time after the Termination Date, use or disclose to any third party other than a Sub-Contractor approved pursuant to Clause 5.3 (and shall use his best endeavours to prevent the publication or disclosure of) any Confidential Information or details of the terms of his Engagement, his pay, contract terms or conditions of work.
+12.2 The Supplier shall not (except in the proper course of his duties), either during the Engagement or at any time after the Termination Date, use or disclose to any third party other than a Subcontractor approved pursuant to Clause 7.3 (and shall use his best endeavours to prevent the publication or disclosure of) any Confidential Information or details of the terms of his Engagement, his pay, contract terms or conditions of work.
 This restriction does not apply to:

 (a) any use or disclosure authorised by the Company or required by law, regulation, or a governmental body or court of competent jurisdiction; or

-(b) any information which is already in, or comes into, the public domain otherwise than through the Contractor’s unauthorised disclosure.
+(b) any information which is already in, or comes into, the public domain otherwise than through the Supplier’s unauthorised disclosure.

-14.3 The Contractor shall use his best endeavours to procure that any authorised recipient of Confidential Information does not disclose any Confidential Information to any third party other than:
+12.3 The Supplier shall use his best endeavours to procure that any authorised recipient of Confidential Information does not disclose any Confidential Information to any third party other than:

 (a) as authorised by the Company or required by law, regulation, or a governmental body or court of competent jurisdiction’ or

-(b) where such information is already in, or comes into, the public domain otherwise than through the Contractor or Sub-Contractor’s unauthorised disclosure.
+(b) where such information is already in, or comes into, the public domain otherwise than through the Supplier or Subcontractor’s unauthorised disclosure.

-14.4 At any stage during the Engagement, the Contractor shall promptly on request return all and any Company Property in his possession to the Company.
+12.4 At any stage during the Engagement, the Supplier shall promptly on request return all and any Company Property in his possession to the Company.

-14.5 The Contractor shall not (and shall procure that any Sub-Contractor shall not) disclose the existence of this agreement to any third party or use the registered name or any trading name of the Company in any promotional or advertising material without the prior written consent of the Management.
+12.5 The Supplier shall not (and shall procure that any Subcontractor shall not) disclose the existence of this Agreement to any third party or use the registered name or any trading name of the Company in any promotional or advertising material without the prior written consent of the Management.

-16.1 The Contractor hereby assigns to the Company all existing and future Intellectual Property Rights in the Works and the Inventions and all materials embodying these rights to the fullest extent permitted by law.
-Insofar as they do not vest automatically by operation of law or under this agreement, the Contractor holds legal title in these rights and inventions on trust for the Company.
+14.1 The Supplier hereby assigns to the Company all existing and future Intellectual Property Rights in the Works and the Inventions and all materials embodying these rights to the fullest extent permitted by law.
+Insofar as they do not vest automatically by operation of law or under this Agreement, the Supplier holds legal title in these rights and inventions on trust for the Company.